 WIRE programs help youth envision themselves in college and in desirable careers—and provide culturally sensitive guidance and instruction to help them get there.
 All programs are free of charge.

-Are you looking for a great FREE program that will promote healthy growth, development, and learning of your child?
-Enroll your child in the WIRE Sports Program Today!
+Looking for a great free program that will promote the healthy growth, development, and learning of your child?
+Enroll your child in the WIRE Math & Science Camp today!

 This summer WIRE has partnered with the Institute of Food Technologists (IFT), and we are taking on science from a different angle…through food!
 The Feeding Tomorrow program curriculum delivers fun and intriguing activities that will not only show our students a different side of science but will also make it perfectly okay to play with your food.
 We will specifically focus on the bacteria portion of the curriculum (i.e. the importance of proper hand washing, infectious pathogens that can make you sick from food, etc.), and we will get our hands dirty with some urban gardening.
 Join us for an exciting summer!

 Who: Kalamazoo County Youth Grades 3 through 8

 Where: Western Michigan University Lewis Walker Institute for the Study of Race and Ethnic Relations, Welborn Hall (2508 W. Michigan Ave)

 Directions: From Stadium Drive, take Howard Street to West Michigan Ave, turn right on West Michigan Ave and Welborn Hall is on the left side of the roundabout.

 The primary goals for participating in the WIRE math and science camp are to give children an opportunity to:

 •Gain a deeper understanding of math and science by focusing on number theory, problem-solving, and algebraic expression;